Rainbow-Dreamer/musicpy_dev/mplang/mplang official documentation.md

 ### Construct musicpy data structures using `define` keyword

-You can also use `define` keyword to construct musicpy data structures, which provides a more readable syntax, but this currently only works for a few musicpy data structures, which are piece, drum and sampler.
+You can also use `define` keyword to construct musicpy data structures, which provides a more readable syntax, but this currently only works for a few musicpy data structures, which are piece, drum and daw.

 The general form of this syntax is